MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 ### <a name="solution"></a>Soluzione

-Eseguire l'aggiornamento a TLS 1.2: [https://docs.microsoft.com/mem/configmgr/core/plan-design/security/enable-tls-1-2](/mem/configmgr/core/plan-design/security/enable-tls-1-2)
+Aggiornamento a TLS 1.2: (/mem/configmgr/core/plan-design/security/enable-tls-1-2)

 <!--
 ## Uninstall the MSCommerce module